 Using .NET you may think that determining which permissions are assigned to a directory/file should be quite easy, as there is a FileSystemRights Enum defined that seems to contain every possible permission that a file/directory can have and calling AccessRule.FileSystemRights returns a combination of these values.
-However, you will soon come across some permissions where the value in this property does not match any of the values in the FileSystemRights Enum (I do wish they wouldn’t name some properties with the same name as a Type but hey).
+However, you will soon come across some permissions where the value in this property does not match any of the values in the FileSystemRights Enum.

-The end result of this is that for some files/directories you simply cannot determine which permissions are assigned to them.
+The end result of this is that for some files/directories you cannot determine which permissions are assigned to them using this FileSystemRights enum alone.
 If you do AccessRule.FileSystemRights.ToString then for these values all you see is a number rather than a description (e.g Modify, Delete, FullControl etc).
 Common numbers you might see are:

 -1610612736, –536805376, and 268435456